Intermittent fasting schedules for beginners

 Intermittent fasting 16:8

 This method simply extends the timeframe of the natural daily fast that happens when you’re sleeping.
-You don’t need to count calories, and you can set up the 8-hour eating window any way you want (yes, you can eat breakfast, and let nobody tell you otherwise!).
+You don’t need to count calories, and you can set up the 8-hour eating window any way you want (yes, you can eat breakfast, and don’t let anybody tell you otherwise!).

-You’ve probably done it once or twice by accident in your life, like that time you went to your friend’s wedding and the food didn’t show up for hours (even the balloons were looking delicious at that point).
+You’ve probably done it once or twice by accident in your life, like that time you went to your friend’s wedding, and the food didn’t show up for hours (even the balloons looked delicious at that point).

 But as a daily approach?
-Whether you could eat enough in that 4 hour window to satisfy all your nutritional needs is questionable.
-We’re not gonna lie; it’s a tough intermittent fasting schedule to start with for beginners.
+Whether you could eat enough in that 4-hour window to satisfy all your nutritional needs is questionable.
+That’s why this is a schedule we don’t recommend unless you’ve got that medical seal of approval.

 The 5:2 diet

-The 5:2 diet is a fasting plan where you eat as you usually would 5 days per week and eat just 500/600 calories on the other 2.
+The 5:2 diet is a fasting schedule where you eat as you usually would five days per week and eat just 500/600 calories on the other two days.

-For some people, it’s easier to restrict calories on just two days per week, compared to a daily fasting schedule like 16:8.
+For some people, it’s easier to restrict calories on just two days per week compared to a daily fasting schedule like 16:8.
 But for others, a whole day with only 500/600 calories to bolster them causes too much hunger, fatigue, and stress.
+The increased safety concerns are why we don’t recommend this fasting schedule unless your healthcare team is on board.

 Eat Stop Eat